CSS

 caret-color

-The caret-color CSS property sets the color of the text insertion pointer in a text input.
+The caret-color CSS property sets the color of the insertion caret, sometimes referred to as the text input cursor.

 Cascade layers